 Technical committees provide the AHS with timely, high quality technical information that is disseminated to the industry through our Annual Forum, at AHS-sponsored technical meetings, chapter meetings, AHS Regional Technical Specialists' Meetings, workshops, short courses, and working groups.
 Review the following areas represented by AHS Technical Committees below to decide if you could help advance the state-of-the-art of vertical flight technology.

 AHS members can access the committee full rosters including email and phone numbers when logged in by clicking on the committee name before the description.
-Non-members may see the committee chairs and deputy chairs at the bottom of this page.

 This committee studies component and full-system noise generation and propagation.
 Methods of internal and external noise alleviation through active and passive control are also investigated.

 This committee's purpose is to broaden the vertical fight technology base with emphasis on V/STOL concepts beyond the conventional rotorcraft area.

 This committee studies lift and external propulsion components and systems and their interaction; airframe aerodynamics; noise mechanisms; overall performance; and air loads.